 Retrieval-Augmented Generation (RAG) fixes this.
 Instead of hoping the model memorized the right information during training, you fetch the relevant documents first and hand them to the model as context.
 The model generates an answer grounded in your actual data.
 No fine-tuning, no retraining, no waiting weeks for a model update.

-What RAG Actually Does
+What RAG actually does

 1. Indexing — Take your documents, split them into chunks, convert each chunk into a vector embedding, and store those vectors somewhere searchable.